Things to See & Do

 National Maritime Museum - TR11 3QY

-This exciting award winning Museum has achieved wide national acclaim for its architecture, hands-on displays, world renowned boats and associated video footage, maritime heritage and interactive entertainment.
-With hands-on activities, talks, lectures, workshops, rotating events and exhibitions, don't miss your chance for a visit.
-(3 minutes by car - 12 minutes on foot) For more detailed information click on image.
+This exciting award winning Museum has achieved wide national acclaim for its architecture, hands-on displays, world renowned boats and associated video footage, maritime heritage and interactive entertainment. with hands-on activities, talks, lectures, workshops, rotating events and exhibitions, don’t miss your change for a visit.
+(Three minutes by car – 12 minutes on foot).
+For more detailed information click on image.

 Trelissick Gardens - TR3 6QL

-From wildlife watching to hunting for bugs, it really is an adventurer's paradise.
-Lot’s to see, including the stunning water tower - built in 1820s by Thomas Daniell, the Cornish Orchard containing 68 different apple trees, mainly Cornish varieties, the Celtic cross which legend has it that from here the local priest would preach to the fishermen in their boats and much more.
+From wildlife watching to hunting for bugs, it really is an adventurer’s paradise.
+Lots to see, including the stunning water tower – built in the 1820s by Thomas Daniell, the Cornish Orchard containing 68 different apple trees (mainly Cornish varieties), the Celtic cross which legend has it that from here the local priest would preach to the fishermen in their boats and much.
 Trelissick sits on its own peninsula in an unspoilt stretch of the Fal River.
-There are places to sit in both sun and shade, four summerhouses dotted around the garden and gorgeous riverside woodland walks to enjoy.
-(26 minutes by car) For more detailed information click on image.
+There are places to set in both sun and shade, four summerhouses dotted around the garden and gorgeous riverside woodland walks to enjoy.
+(26 minutes by car).
+For more detailed information click on image.